xiaoyuliu/old-webpage/_posts/2017-02-21-vncviewer-grey-screen-problem-on-Ubuntu.markdown

 After setting up successfully the vncserver on your Ubuntu machine, a common problem is the grey screen and "X" pointer in vncviewer.

 This problem is caused by there is no desktop running while running the vncserver, so there is going to show nothing.
-According to [this page](https://www.htcp.net/880.html), a simple solution is to edit the file `~/.vnc/xstartup` by simply replacing the content with
+A simple solution is to edit the file `~/.vnc/xstartup` by simply replacing the content with

     #!/bin/sh
     # Uncomment the following two lines for normal desktop: